jacinda96/ECE-143-Project-Group-13/README.md

 README.md
 ```

-# How to run our Data
+# How to Run Our Code
 Start by dowloading all CSV files contained in the the repo, namely the files in "Data" and "uber-lyft-cab-prices" subdirectories.
+Then, make sure that all libraries found below in section "Third Party Modules" are installed in your python environment.

 In order to run a function declared in a python file, simply import the function(s) as you would do from any
 python file using regular import python syntax.
 However, some files whose functionality are not contained within functions
-must be ran as a standalone python executable with they syntax:
+must be ran as a standalone python executable with the syntax:
 ```
 python <filename>
 ```